Architecture of New Zealand: History

 In early 20th century, from 1901 to 1930, New Zealand architects is described as a neo-Classical period, notable architecture firms include Hoggard, Prouse and Gummer, Gummer and Ford, W. Gray Young and Cecil Wood.

 The 1930s and 1940s was a time when suburbs were expanded with the building of many state houses, influenced by 'Britain's Garden City Cottage movement'.
 Also In early 1930s following the Great Depression, a modernist aesthetic was introduced to New Zealand, European architect Ernst Plischke was a part of this and his wife Anna Plischke brought her European training in landscapes to influence how building related to the outside space around them.
 American styles were also built, for example Californian Bungalow design of a single level wooden building with a verandah became very common.

 The concrete and glass International style of architect entered the New Zealand built landscape in the 1950s and 1960s with many new government, institutional and commercial buildings in built this style including in the brutalist style.
 The postwar architects of Christchurch responded to modernism and brutalism with the emergence of Christchurch School in the late 1950s, considered New Zealand's only indigenous architectural vernacular to date.

 Effects of the 1931 Hawke's Bay earthquake

-On 3 February 1931, most of Napier and nearby Hastings in Hawke's Bay was greatly damaged caused by devastating earthquake.
-However, New Zealand government rebuilt everything across Hawke's Bay region in an Art Deco style, which was popular at that time after the Great Depression and earthquake.
+On 3 February 1931, most of the buildings in Napier were destroyed in an earthquake.
+Most of the rebuilt buildings were in the Art Deco style leading to Napier having one of the greatest concentrations of Art Deco architecture anywhere in the world.